 Step 5.
 After disabling all applications, return to System Configuration, click OK and restart the computer.

-If your VPN works normal for a long time and the error message appears suddenly, you should consider whether the router firmware needs to be updated.
+If the VPN works normally for a long time and the error appears suddenly, you should consider whether the router firmware needs to be updated.
 If the router firmware is not updated for a long time, it may lead to poor compatibility between the local router and VPN and affect the VPN connection.
 Therefore, you can update the router firmware with the help of your local network administrator.

 If none of the above 12 solutions can help you solve the problem, you can use AnyViewer, the free third-party remote control software, to replace Microsoft Remote Desktop and VPN, so as to avoid the problem from the root.

-Easy way to avoid the VPN connection failure on Windows 10: AnyViewer
+Easy way to avoid the VPN attempted tunnels failure on Windows 10/11: AnyViewer

 As a completely free third-party remote control software, AnyViewer is very easy-to-operate yet professional.
-It is compatible with multiple Windows versions, including Windows 10.
+It is compatible with multiple Windows versions, including Windows 10/11/8.1/8/7 and Windows Server.
 AnyViewer can be a perfect alternative to Microsoft Remote Desktop and VPN.